Andhra Pradesh Decentralisation and Inclusive Development of All Regions Act, 2020: Capital and Criticism

 Heavy criticism was met for not considering the suggestions made by the Indian government appointed Siva Rama Krishnan Committee to transfer the powers of the government to various parts of the state.
-Replicating the model of Hyderabad again was also heavily criticized.
-The amount of the area chosen for the capital of about 33000 acres also raised controversy in the public while the rest of the mega cities of the whole country itself were very small when compared to the proposed size of the capital.
-There was also heavy criticism for not including Rayalaseema region in any capital function which has been a demand from that region.
-People and experts of that region staged many protests to include them in any capital function as a part of the Sribagh Pact.
-But they were not considered by the then Government which was also largely criticized by the public.
-There was also criticism for choosing Amaravati as the capital which falls under fertile agricultural lands.
 However the then government led by Chief Minister Chandrababu Naidu had gone ahead with capital being proposed at Amaravati for which the foundation stone was laid by Prime Minister Narendra Modi on 1 April 2015.